planetruby/gems/05-feedparser.md

----
-layout: gem
-title:  "Week #5 - feedparser gem - web feed parser and normalizers (for RSS 2.0, Atom, n friends)"
+# Week 5 - feedparser gem - web feed parser and normalizers (for RSS 2.0, Atom, n friends)
----

 ## What's a Web Feed?

 A web feed (or news feed) is a simple document/data format that 1) lets you publish a list of status updates, blog postings, articles, pictures, cartoons, recordings, etc. and that 2) lets others subscribe to your updates.

 Example: